SoundaryaSundar/SoundaryaSundar/README.md

 - 👋 Hi, I’m @SoundaryaSundaram
 - 👀 I’m interested in Embedded electronics and IoT.
 Love with coding.
 - 🌱 I’m currently learning ThingsBoard, MangoDB
-- 💞️ I’m looking to collaborate on Embedded electronics and database managing persons.
+- 💞️ I’m looking to collaborate on Embedded electronics and database management professionals.
 - 📫 How to reach me ... gnanasoundarya3535@gmail.com

 <!---